shivakumar159/DataBase.sql/README.md

 **Challenges and Solutions:**

-During this project, I gained hand-on experience in designing relational databases and writing SQL queries.
-One of the challenge was setting up relationships between tables using foreign keys.
+Working through this project, the SQL side came together slower than expected.
+Foreign keys were the real sticking point — getting the table relationships to actually behave took a few tries, and at one point I had to scrap a join and rebuild it from scratch.
+But that's probably where most of the learning happened.
 Another challenge involved maintaining data consistency while allowing flexibility in certain fields.

 I solved these problems by adding the right conditions and validation rules.
 Working on this project improved my understanding of normalization, data integrity, SQL queries, and manging relationships in between the tables.
 I also realized how useful ER diagrams are for planning and visualizing the structure before building it.

 **Conclusion and Future Work:**

-The Hotel Reservation Management System shows how relational database concepts worked in a real-world scenario.
-The database provides an organised method for managing customers, rooms, reservations, payments, and staff information.
+So this Hotel Reservation Management System is basically a working example of relational database concepts applied to something you'd actually encounter.
+It handles the stuff a hotel genuinely needs to track — customers, rooms, reservations, payments, and whoever's working the desk.

 Overall, this project really improved my understanding of database design and SQL betterway,and it showed how relationaldatabase can make business operations more efficent.
 In the future, additional features such as room availability, staff scheduling, online reservations, and management reporting could be included in the further to improve how the system work.